Best Crypto Cards in Taiwan (2026)

 For travelers through Taoyuan (TPE) and Songshan (TSA), Crypto.com is the only issuer with airport lounge access at both airports on the Icy White tier (4%).
 Wirex covers dual tiers via Standard and Elite.

-ether.fi is strategically important in Taiwan for threshold management: borrow against staked ETH to spend without generating taxable gains, keeping your total other income under TWD 670,000.
-The Core Card is free.
+ether.fi Core is strategically important in Taiwan for threshold management: borrow against staked ETH to spend without generating taxable gains, keeping your total other income under TWD 670,000.

-COCA pairs 8% cashback with non-custodial 6% APY - relevant for Hsinchu tech workers who prefer keeping keys off-exchange.
-Avici offers crypto-backed credit via Platinum and Signature for those who want to borrow rather than spend holdings.
+COCA pairs up to 8% cashback with non-custodial 6% APY, relevant for Hsinchu tech workers who prefer keeping keys off-exchange.

 For Taiwanese users who want a card that works for convenience-store-heavy daily spending before stepping into exchange VIP ladders or premium staking tiers.